Transition Coaching · Cinq Group

 Identity

-You are not your title, your revenue, or your reputation.
-This phase separates who you've been performing from who you are — and begins building something you can stand on when the role changes.
+You are not your title, your track record, or your net worth.
+This phase separates the role from the person and begins building something you can stand on when the title changes.

 Sessions 3–4